smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 This section introduces RIF logging.
 You do not need to do anything!

 The RIF middleware now uses Log4j version 2 for logging.
-The configuration file:
+The configuration file *log4j2.xml* (example in:
-*%CATALINA_HOME%\webapps\rifServices\WEB-INF\classes\log4j2.xml* sets up five loggers:
+*%CATALINA_HOME%\webapps\rifServices\WEB-INF\classes\log4j2.xml*) sets up five loggers:

   1. The tomcat logger: *org.apache.catalina.core.ContainerBase.[Catalina].[localhost]* used by the middleware: tomcat.log
-  2. The middleware logger: *rifGenericLibrary.util.RIFLogger* used by the middleware: RIF_middleware.log
+  2. The middleware logger: *rifGenericLibrary.util.RIFLogger* used by the *rifServices* middleware: RIF_middleware.log
-  3. The taxonomy services logger: *rifGenericLibrary.util.TaxonomyLogger* used by the middleware: TaxonomyLogger.log
+  3. The taxonomy services logger: *rifGenericLibrary.util.TaxonomyLogger* used by the *taxonomyServices* middleware: TaxonomyLogger.log
-  4. The front end (RIF web application) logger: *rifGenericLibrary.util.FrontEndLogger* used by the middleware: FrontEndLogger.log
+  4. The front end (RIF web application) logger: *rifGenericLibrary.util.FrontEndLogger* used by the *rifServices* front end logger: FrontEndLogger.log
   5. "Other" for all other logger output not the above: Other.log

 Log4j2 was chosen because it is easy to integrate with tomcat; it is however old and does not always rotate the logs well.